HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 When an element is assigned the `role="presentation"`, it loses its inherent semantics, along with those of its required child elements (e.g., list items within a `<ul>`, or rows and cells within a table).
 For instance, applying `role="presentation"` to a parent `<table>` or `<ul>` element will propagate this role to its child elements, causing them to lose their table or list semantics.

 Removing semantics with `role="presentation"` means the element only has visual presence and its structure is not recognized by assistive technologies.
-The element’s content will be read by a screen reader, but no information about the semantics will be provided.
+The element's content will be read by a screen reader, but no information about the semantics will be provided.

 {{ figure_markup(
   caption='Of desktop sites and 39% of mobile sites have at least one `role="presentation"`.',